 So, I think at least part of the attitudes come from a sense of feeling threatened about losing the privilege of being able to drive (in every legal and ethical sense, driving is a privilege not a right).
 Sort of like spoilt children having their lollies taken away.

-Transport Minister, Mark Bailey was there again spruiking the upcoming funding for bicycle infrastructure which was very encouraging as always but for me the most memorable takeaway from the night was these words from Space4Cycling:
+Transport Minister, Mark Bailey was there again spruiking the upcoming funding for bicycle infrastructure which was very encouraging as always.

 Ride safe and see you out there some time.